patidardhaval/nseindia/README.md

-# NSEIndia Stock Screening App
+# NSEINDIA Stock Screening App

 This is the source code for a very simple chat example used for the [Getting Started](http://socket.io/get-started/chat/) guide